Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Finite volume ends and low-order poles

 The ``if'' part follows from Lemma \ref{lemma_vortexcusp}: Identifying a neighborhood of $p$ with the punctured disk $\mathbb{D}^*$, the lemma implies that $g\leq Cg_1$ on $\{0<|z|<\varepsilon\}$ for some constants $C>1$ and $0<\varepsilon<1$.
 But $\{0<|z|<\varepsilon\}$ has finite volume with respect to $g_1$, hence with respect to $g$ as well. \end{proof}

-The $k=3$ case of Theorem \ref{thm_finitevolumeend} is a slightly more general version of results in \cite{benoist-hulin}.
-The ``only if'' statement for $k=3$ is actually contained in \cite{benoist-hulin} with an approach different from the proof above, based on the projective geometry of finite volume ends and the Hausdorff continuity property discussed in Section \ref{subsec_benoisthulin}.
+The $k=3$ case of Theorem \ref{thm_finitevolumeend} is a slightly more general version of the results of Benoist and Hulin in \cite{benoist-hulin}.
+Indeed, the ``only if'' statement for $k=3$ is essentially contained in \cite{benoist-hulin}, with a proof different from the one above.